-3. Teacher & Principal Eval Training - Funding for training in the new teacher evaluation program and district student growth training is provided.
-A one-time allocation totaling \$10 million is provided in FY 2014 and again in FY 2015 for the Office of the Superintendent of Public Instruction to begin implementation of eight hours of training for every teacher in the state for the purpose of understanding the instructional framework, state evaluation criteria, evaluation tool, and evidence required to determine effectiveness under the new teacher principal evaluation program.
-On-going allocations totaling \$5 million per year is provided for small team "train the trainer" series for select staff from each of the 295 school districts on the use of student growth measures.
+5. Teacher & Principal Eval Training - Funding for training in the new teacher evaluation program and district student growth training is provided.
+For FY 2014, an allocation totaling \$10 million is provided, of which \$5 million is one-time.
+For FY 2015, an on-going allocation of \$5 million is provided.
+The Teacher Principal Evaluation Program training funds are provided for the Office of the Superintendent of Public Instruction to begin implementation of eight hours of training for every teacher in the state for the purpose of understanding the instructional framework, state evaluation criteria, evaluation tool, and evidence required to determine effectiveness under the new teacher principal evaluation program.
+The on-going \$5 million allocation per year is provided for small team "train the trainer" series for select staff from each of the 295 school districts on the use of student growth measures.
 The trained teams will provide three hours of training at their respective districts for one-third of teachers each year until full training implementation is achieved.

-4. Career & Technical Education Grants - Funding is increased for secondary career adn technical education grants.
+6. Career & Technical Education Grants - Funding is increased for secondary career and technical education grants.